mogzol/BrawlBuilder/README.md

 ## Other notes
 If you are experiencing issues when playing the output ISO, make sure that you either don't have an SD card inserted, or your SD card doesn't have any mod files on it, as mods will still try to read from the SD before reading from the disc (unless you are on P:M 3.6 and told the builder to fix problem codes, and even then, some files are still loaded from SD).

-If you are building this from source, remember to copy the Resources folder from the base directory into the same directory as the exe file, or else nothing will work.
+If you are building this from source, make sure the Resources folder from the base directory is getting copied into the same directory as the exe file, or else nothing will work.
+This should happen automatically on build, but if it doesn't, just copy it manually.

 ## Credits
 First of all thanks to Wiimm for his amazing wit tool, which is used to extract, patch, and build the game images.